1995 World Series: Broadcasting

 NBC was originally scheduled to televise the entire World Series; however, due to the cancellation of the 1994 World Series, which had been slated for ABC (who last televised a World Series in 1989), coverage ended up being split between NBC and ABC.
 Game 5 would be the last Major League Baseball game to be telecast by ABC for 25 years.
 Had the World Series lasted all seven games, the last game would have been televised by ABC.
 ABC was scheduled to televise up to four wild card games in the 2020 MLB Postseason.

 This was the only World Series to be produced under The Baseball Network umbrella (a revenue sharing joint venture between Major League Baseball, ABC and NBC).
 In July 1995, NBC and ABC announced that they would be pulling out of what was supposed to be a six-year-long venture.
 NBC would next cover the 1997 (NBC's first entirely since 1988) and 1999 World Series over the course of a five-year-long contract, in which Fox would cover the World Series in even numbered years (1996, 1998 and 2000).

 Game 5 would be the last Major League game Al Michaels called as a full-time baseball announcer.
 After that, Michaels would work NFL games full-time for three networks: ABC, NBC, and Amazon Prime.
 Michaels did call baseball again in a regular season game between the New York Mets and the San Francisco Giants on MLB Network, partnering with his erstwhile NBC counterpart Bob Costas.

 Also during the World Series in 1995, NBC's Hannah Storm not only became the first woman to serve as solo pre-game host of a World Series (CBS' Andrea Joyce co-hosted with Pat O'Brien in 1993) but also became the first woman to preside over a World Series Trophy presentation.
-Storm was infamously the recipient of a profane outburst from Albert Belle in his team's dugout.
+Storm was the recipient of a profane outburst from Albert Belle in his team's dugout.
 Later, Belle was unrepentant: "The Indians wanted me to issue a statement of regret when the fine was announced, but I told them to take it out.
 I apologize for nothing."
 John Saunders served as pre-game host for ABC's coverage.
 Serving as field reporters for the series were Lesley Visser (ABC) and Jim Gray (NBC).

 The six games averaged a national Nielsen rating of 19.5 and a share of 33.
 Through 2016, this remains the highest-rated World Series of the post-strike era.

 On the radio side, CBS was the national broadcaster with Vin Scully and Jeff Torborg on the call.
 Locally, WKNR aired the series in Cleveland with Herb Score and Tom Hamilton announcing, while WSB broadcast the series in Atlanta with Skip Caray, Pete Van Wieren, Don Sutton, and Joe Simpson announcing.